Moeren588/Dashboard-Reaction-Service/README.md

 # Connecting to the Live timing client
 Run the following command where {cache_file.txt} is the file the live timing will write to
 > python -m fastf1.livetiming save --append cache_file.txt

+>[!WARNING]
+>    The connection to the Live timing client gets disconnected after 2 hours!
+Read more about this
+>    And possible workrounds on the [FastF1 documentation](https://docs.fastf1.dev/livetiming.html)